GeneralZero/TakZeropy/README.md

 when starting on a smaller scale, it will take less than 1700 years to get a good network (which you can feed into this program, suddenly making it strong).

-# I need help
+# Want to help

-You need a PC with a internet connection.
+All you need a PC with a internet connection.
 Thats it.
-GPU support is in development.

 ## Windows